ptrsoft/ptr-business-doc/website/process.md

 ## Brief :

     Project manager will review the functional design with UI and API team.
 API team will provide API specs to review.UI team will then create UI screens, create Mock API then integrate Mock API with UI Screens.
 API team will create data design, and create Test data.
-Once PM reviews MocK integration API team will consolidate API with Test data
+Once PM reviews MocK integration API team will consolidate API with Test data.

 ![alt text](image-8.png)